March 9, 2024 | 6 PM | Port Townsend, Washington

 The Project meets every Wednesday afternoon from 1:30-4:30 throughout the school year and culminates with an journey on Port Townsend Bay in the spring.
 Women and girls’ programs at Northwest Maritime Center welcome those who identify as women and girls regardless of assignment at birth.
 These programs also welcome people who identify as non-binary or gender nonconforming and want to be in a women-centered environment.

-Past She tells Sea Tales speakers
+Past She tells Sea Tales storytellers

 Hali Boyd